Gobble! Gobble! Thanksgiving Pet Safety

 - Loss of appetite

 After your big meal, both you and your pet will benefit from a nice walk through the neighborhood.
 Don’t let your pet just veg out after his or her meal.
-Just like us, some fresh air and exercise will go a long way in aiding digestion and preventing an upset tummy.
+Some fresh air and exercise will go a long way in aiding digestion and preventing an upset tummy.
 We also recommend providing your pet with easy access to the great outdoors (or a litter box) so that when nature calls, your pet can answer without delay.